 To apply for a work visa, you must prepare your valid passport, two latest photos that were taken within the last 6 months, a police clearance certificate, your employment contract that proves you will be working in Turkey, your diploma or graduate certificate (if required by your employer), medical insurance, a medical certificate that shows you are healthy enough to work in Turkey, proof of accommodation or housing unit in Turkey, and proof of your airline tickets.
 With that said, after preparing all the requirements, it is now time to apply for a work visa.

-We hope that this article on how to get a work visa in Turkey was helpful.
-If you are interested in studying in Europe, make sure to check out Available Programs in Europe for International Students.
+We hope this article on how to get a work visa in Turkey was helpful.
+If you are interested in studying in Europe, make sure to check out the Study in Turkey and Available Programs in Europe for International Students pages for more informative articles.

 About the Author: Hyun Lee